A major exhibition exploring representations of the pregnant female body through portraits over 500 years

-Portraying Pregnancy is a major exhibition exploring representations of the pregnant female body through portraits, over 500 years.
+Portraying Pregnancy was a major exhibition exploring representations of the pregnant female body through portraits, over 500 years.

-Portraying Pregnancy has been curated by Karen Hearn and brings together, for the first time, rare examples of these portraits providing an exceptional opportunity to situate contemporary issues of women’s identity, emotion, empowerment and autonomy in a 500-year context.
+Portraying Pregnancy was curated by Karen Hearn and brought together, for the first time, rare examples of these portraits providing an exceptional opportunity to situate contemporary issues of women’s identity, emotion, empowerment and autonomy in a 500-year context.